 The objective of every smart leader is to surround herself with a team of bright and committed people.
 To achieve and then scale sustainable competitive advantage, you need to hire (and keep) those with the potential to grow.
 That’s always been the indisputable imperative of every successful organization.
 Talent fuels the mission and makes the vision achievable.
 Without star performers, you’re destined to perish.
-Indeed, today’s tight labour market gives employers a once-in-a-generation opportunity to rethink their recruiting strategies.
-(Though the principles apply, the course does not focus on junior staff nor C-suite personnel.
-Rather, it deals with everyone in between – knowledge workers and managers.)
+Today’s tight labour market gives you a once-in-a-generation opportunity to rethink your recruitment and retention strategies.
+The reality is your best can always get higher compensation elsewhere.
+The only intelligent response is to build a stronger, more enduring connection with them.
+Do you know how to do that?
+(Though the principles apply, this course does not focus on junior staff nor C-suite personnel.
+Rather, it deals with everyone in between – knowledge workers and middle managers.)

 Unfortunately, few enterprises today have mastered the art of recruiting and retaining the best.
 And “the great resignation” has made the challenge more difficult.
 Worse, they can be clueless when it comes to ridding themselves of mediocre employees without unintended consequences.
 Industry-specific knowledge is no longer among the top five attributes sought.
 You can always rent the hard skills that demand specialized expertise but you must buy the requisite soft skills in those you intend to develop and keep.
 The goal is to hire for what can’t be taught but that will make all the difference to your continuing success.